-This course is an optional lab to be used as an alternative to coop placement in meeting the NATEF standards for total hours.
-Topics include diagnosis, inspection, adjustment, and repair of automotive engines using appropriate service information.
+This course is an optional lab to be used as an alte op placement in meeting the NATEF standards fo Topics include diagnosis, inspection, adjustment, and repair of automotive engines using appropriate service information.
 Upon completion, students should be able to perform basic diagnosis, measurement, and repair of automotive engines using appropriate tools, equipment, procedures, and service information.

-AUT 141 Suspension & Steering Sys 2 3
+AUT 141 Suspension & Steering Sys 2 3 3